oworldbankru/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M01Lab02_Model_Driven_App.md

 Task \#4: Edit Permit Type Form
 -------------------------------

-1. If you are not in the Inspections window, sign in to <https://make.powerapps.com>.
+1. If you are not in the Inspections window from the last task, sign in to <https://make.powerapps.com>.

 2. Select your **Dev environment** or confirm that you are currently in your Dev environment.